jedrzejme/ShortenThis/README.md

 * Setup screen on first run
 * Authentication by password
 * Settings screen (not avaible in version hosted by me)
+* Users screen (not available in version hosted by me)
 * Shortening URL with custom short URL (if not provided, short URL will be set to random string of length provided in setup)
 * Stats of clicks
 * Option to delete link in control panel